Forces and Resources Policy Center

 The Center's sponsors have included the offices of the Under Secretary of Defense (Personnel and Readiness), the Under Secretary of Defense (Acquisition, Logistics, and Technology), OSD/Cost Analysis and Policy Evaluation, the Joint Staff, the Navy, and the Intelligence Community.

-How should military forces be configured and managed to ensure readiness and meet future requirements with a changed mission set and smaller forces?
-How can forces be reduced in size but avoid being made "hollow?"
+How should military forces be best configured and trained to ensure readiness and meet future requirements with a broader mission set and smaller forces?
+Can force readiness be measured more accurately and sensitively across the Joint Force?
+What is the right mix of active and reserve forces and allocation of capabilities between them?
+What will be the role of the reserve component forces in the future?
+Can reserve forces remain "operational," and how should reserve component units be trained and made ready to deploy?
 What can be done to ensure future adaptability and to preserve hard-won niche capabilities developed in recent operations?
-What will be the role of the reserve component forces in the future?
-Can they remain "operational" and how should reserve component units be trained and be made ready to deploy?
-Given the effects of recent deployments, how can the DoD and the services ensure future individual and family readiness, enhance the resilience of service members, other defense personnel, and their families, and prevent behaviors detrimental to health and safety?
-Specifically, what new programs and policies are needed to ensure a comprehensive suicide prevention strategy across the department?
+How can DoD and the services enhance the resilience of service members and other defense personnel, along with the resilience of their families; and prevent behaviors detrimental to health and safety?
+What should be done to best prevent and respond to sexual assault, sexual harassment, and hazing in the military?
+What new programs and policies are needed to ensure a comprehensive suicide prevention strategy across the department?
 What promising practices can be adapted to prevent and manage prescription drug misuse among military personnel?

 Support Programs and Services